Artist

 People Also Ask

-Some of Fela Kuti's most popular tracks include Zombie, Water No Get Enemy, Expensive Shit, Lady, Gentleman.
-Listen to these songs and discover more from their extensive catalog.
+Fela Kuti's most-played tracks include Zombie, Water No Get Enemy, Expensive Shit, Lady, Gentleman.
+Listen to these songs and explore more from their catalog on this page.

 Born: 15 October 1938, in Abeokuta, Nigeria.
 Died: 2 August 1997, of AIDS and heart failure in Lagos, Nigeria.
 He formed his first group Koola Lobitos in 1963.
-The large jazz, funk, and afrobeat colle...
+The large jazz, funk, and afrobeat collective underwent many changes in the following deca...
 Read the full biography on this page.

-You can find Fela Kuti vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Fela Kuti vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community